US employers slash hiring as Trump advances a punishing trade agenda

 “We’re finally in the eye of the hurricane,” said Daniel Zhao, chief economist at Glassdoor.
 “After months of warning signs, the July jobs report confirms that the slowdown isn’t just approaching—it’s here.”

-U.S. markets recoiled and the jobs report and the Dow tumbled more than 600 points at the opening bell Friday.
+U.S. markets recoiled at the jobs report and the Dow tumbled more than 600 points Friday.

-The revelations in the new data raise questions about the health of the job market and the economy as President Donald Trump pushes forward with an unorthodox overhaul of American trade policy.
+Revelations in the new data raise questions about the health of the job market and the economy as President Donald Trump pushes forward an unorthodox overhaul of American trade policy.

-Mainstream economists say the cost of the tariffs will be passed along to Americans, both businesses and households.
-That has already begun to happen, with major U.S. companies from Walmart to toothpaste, detergent and toilet paper maker Procter & Gamble announcing price hikes.
+Mainstream economists warned that the cost of the tariffs will be passed along to Americans, both businesses and households.

+Walmart, Procter & Gamble, Ford, Best Buy, Adidas, Nike, Mattel, Shein, Temu, Stanley Black & Decker, have all hiked prices due to U.S. tariffs.
+Economists at Goldman Sachs estimate that overseas exporters have absorbed just one-fifth of the rising costs from tariffs, while Americans and U.S. businesses have picked up the lion's share of the tab.

-Trump has also sowed uncertainty in the erratic way he's rolled the tariffs out — announcing, then suspending them, then coming up with new ones.
+Trump has sowed uncertainty in the erratic way he's rolled the tariffs out — announcing, then suspending them, then coming up with new ones.
 Overnight, Trump signed an executive order that set new tariffs on a wide swath of U.S. trading partners to that go into effect on Aug.
-7., and that arrived after a flurry of unexpected tariff-related actions this week.
+7, and that comes after a flurry of unexpected tariff-related actions this week.

 “There was a clear, significant, immediate, tariff effect on the labor market and employment growth essentially stalled, as we were dealing with so much uncertainty about the outlook for the economy and for tariffs,” said Blerina Uruci, chief U.S. economist for the brokerage T. Rowe Price.

-Still, Uruci said the data suggests we could be past the worst, as hiring actually did pick up a bit in July from May and June’s revised and depressed levels.
+Still, Uruci said the data suggests we could be past the worst, as hiring actually did pick up a bit in July from May and June’s depressed levels.

 “I’m not overly pessimistic on the U.S. economy based on this morning’s data,” she said, though she does think that hiring will remain muted in the coming months as the number of available workers remains limited due to reduced immigration and an aging population.